TheBv/logstf-parser/README.md

 # Logs.tf Parser

-This is an undocumented, untested early preview of the new Logs.tf parser.
+This is an updated version of the logs.tf parser which aims to recreate the parser currently used by logs.tf

+This parser is currently being used for demoticks.tf